Elmina Castle: In popular culture

 Scenes from a season 6 episode of the FX series Snowfall were shot in Elmina Castle.
 The title of the episode, "Door of No Return", is a reference to the symbolic door that millions of Africans were pushed through when they entered a life of slavery through castles like this.

+Elmina Castle also featured prominently in the 2015 Danish film Guldkysten (Gold Coast).